AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. In the **Organization ID** field, you see the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
 The organization ID is global.
 Only one organization ID can be associated per Adobe Commerce instance.

+1. [Create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) a new datastream in the Adobe Experience Platform.

-1. In the **Datastream ID** field, paste the ID of the datastream you [created](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html#create) in the Adobe Experience Platform.
+1. In the **Datastream ID** field, paste the ID of that new datastream.

     >[!NOTE]
     >